-The first person that comes to mind when one thinks of drugs is people who are living in the streets and teenagers that probably have nothing else to do in life.
-However, the truth is, most people who are crippled by drugs are working, fully functioning individuals with high-end jobs that pay them very well.
-Most of the careers that are considered high end are the most affected because of the pressure and responsibility that comes with pursuing certain paths.
+The first people that come to mind when one thinks of drugs are people living on the streets and teenagers who probably have nothing else to do.
+However, the truth is that most people crippled by drugs are working, fully functioning individuals with high-end jobs that pay them very well.
+Most high-end careers are the most affected because of the pressure and responsibility of pursuing certain paths.

-More and more organizations are implementing the use of random and periodic drug testing in the workplace programs to ensure the competency of its employees at all times.
+More organizations are implementing random and periodic drug testing in workplace programs to ensure the competency of their employees at all times.

-Drug testing in the workplace is conducted differently depending on the employer’s goals, costs, and effectiveness of the test.
-Different tests show the presence of various drugs and thus also require different sampling techniques.
+Drug testing in the workplace is conducted differently depending on the employer’s goals, costs, and test effectiveness.
+Different tests show the presence of various drugs and thus require different sampling techniques.

 Here are a few of the most common samples that are asked for during a drug test:

-Using hair samples to test for the presence of drugs is the most accurate method used as it provides information on drugs that have might be used as far back as 90 days.
+Using hair samples to test for the presence of drugs is the most accurate method as it provides information on drugs that might have been used as far back as 90 days.
 However, it does not provide information on the level of intoxication and can only be used to show that a particular drug has been used in the past.
-Presence of drugs such as alcohol cannot be confirmed using hair tests.
+The presence of drugs such as alcohol cannot be confirmed using hair tests.

-Blood tests provide an accurate measure of the drug that is actively running through a person’s bloodstream and consequently could also provide a measure of the level of intoxication.
-Blood samples can be used as better indicators of presence and concentration of drugs compared to urine.
+Blood tests provide an accurate measure of the drug that is actively running through a person’s bloodstream and consequently could also measure the level of intoxication.
+Blood samples can be used as better indicators of drug presence and concentration than urine.

-This is the most common method used to check for blood alcohol levels and thus the level of intoxication.
-The person being tested blows into a device known as a breathalyzer which contains ampules dissolved in chemicals which change color once alcohol is detected in the breath.
-It is ethanol, which is the main of alcohol, that is identified in the breath.
-In most states, a blood alcohol concentration of about 0.04 is a positive drug test.
+This is the most common method used to check for blood alcohol levels and, thus, the level of intoxication.
+The person being tested blows into a device known as a breathalyzer which contains ampules dissolved in chemicals that change color once alcohol is detected in the breath.
+It is ethanol, which is the main alcohol, that is identified in the breath.
+A blood alcohol concentration of about 0.04 is a positive drug test in most states.

-This type of test gives information about drugs such as alcohol that may have recently been ingested.
-Use of oral fluids is one of the most reliable methods as it is better in detecting substances such as cannabis and cocaine, and the results are harder to alter and easy to collect.
-It’s also a necessary test when one is looking to determine the current use of a drug and level of intoxication.
+This test gives information about drugs such as alcohol that may have recently been ingested.
+The use of oral fluids is one of the most reliable methods as it is better for detecting substances such as cannabis and cocaine, and the results are harder to alter and easy to collect.
+It’s also a necessary test when one is looking to determine the current use of a drug and the level of intoxication.

 Some organizations require a job applicant to take a drug test before being allowed interviews for certain positions.
-This is because, for individual institutions like hospitals, drug use may impair excellent performance and could lead to serious life-threatening issues.
+This is because drug use may impair excellent performance for individual institutions like hospitals and lead to serious life-threatening issues.

 Places such as industries where machinery is used also require drug testing before employment to avoid mishandling of machinery and injury, which is likely when one is under the influence of drugs.